Oire/Osst/README.md

 ## Usage

 Osst uses fluent interface, i.e., all necessary methods can be chained.
 Each time you instantiate a new Osst object, you need to provide a database connection as a PDO instance.
-If you don't use PDO yet, consider using it, it's convenient.
+If you don’t use PDO yet, consider using it, it’s convenient.
 If you use an ORM, you most likely have a `getPdo()` or a similar method.
 Support for popular ORMs is planned for a future version.

 ### Create a Table